 Walking does not have to be a writerly experience, but for me it often now is: I travel and, as though foot-stepping were a purgative, words travel through me.
 The action of walking can be as profound a commitment to setting something down as is taking a pen to the page.
 In both, I lay down something of myself to be read: prints in the dirt and inky glyphs in my notebooks.
 I surrender little impressions of myself through walking and the path reflects these back in its own particular, thought-plotting idiom.
 Like the writing that bodies them forth, paths laid down by generations of walkers impose their own grammar and ‘sense’ on the landscape as well: a stile joins one section of path with the next between fields as a hyphen connects one idea with another on the page.
 A gate is a colon, opening one thought to its sequel.
 The impressions of my feet on paths that end up as indentations on the page are locked in particular place-time moments which means they are unrepeatable; their quality, rarefied.
 This is why I find walking such a positively affirming experience.
 To walk is to experience the landscape – and myself within the landscape – as different, fresh, and peculiarly alive to that moment in space and time.
 But to walk, to pen a way, is also to feel myself as somehow a conductor of the various idioms of nature.

 Let me expand this thought.
-The writer Elizabeth Gilbert, in a TED talk given in 2009, reimagined creativity as belonging solely to an ‘other’, muse-like, creative agency.
+The writer Elizabeth Gilbert, in her book Big Magic, reimagined creativity as belonging solely to an ‘other’, muse-like, creative agency.
 In her talk, she made reference to the poet Ruth Stone who expressed her creative impulse in terms of feeling and hearing poems “coming over the landscape like a thunderous train of air” heading towards her so that she had to “run like hell” homewards in her rush to grab a pen and paper before the poem caught up with her and “thundered through her.”
 I do not necessarily subscribe to all of Gilbert’s thesis on creativity, but on my best and most intense writerly walks, I have felt that bursting pressure of words welling up from the landscape – like petrichor after rain – and the feeling of having to get them down before they dart off and are lost in quicksilver streaks of lightning.
 The collaborative co-effusions of my own thinking and the work of the path under me to bring these thoughts into the light of day are, I suppose, what I mean by walking words out of myself.

 The path or road gives back to the walker, as Gaston Bachelard recognised when he wrote of the ‘muscles’ of the road: it works the body as it works the mind.
 Following a path is an imaginative foray into possibility.
 Nothing is quite like the prospect of a path leading off to an unknown destination, as the image below portrays so enticingly.
 It represents a creative promise winding itself tantalisingly into the distance.
 There is something deeply elemental about a road or a path into the wilderness and its effect on the eye of the imagination: it is the inducement to an instinctive urge to take off into the world; to be on our way; to take to the road.
 The incomparable way-making writer Robert Macfarlane writes in his book The Old Ways: